Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 How To Catch Sailfish

-There are a number of fishing methods that work well when targeting sailfish.
+There are several fishing methods that work well when targeting sailfish.
 Most anglers will implement, trolling, kite fishing, drifting, or sight fishing.

 1. Kite Fishing